andrewvpham/ta-order-macro/README.md

-<h2>This is V1 of the Trend Analytics Order Macro Chrome Extension</h2>
+<h2>This is V1 of the Trend Analytics Order Macro Chrome/Opera Extension</h2>
 <br>
 <br>
 This is only a basic version that helps place orders in Webull webview based on entries typed out in the discord chat.
 This does not place stop losses.